| Location: | Oxford |

 Location: Denys Wilkinson Building, Oxford

-Applications are invited for a postdoctoral position in supernovae cosmology and time-domain astrophysics with Rubin, 4MOST and Euclid.Projects will be focused on improving the use of Type Ia supernovae as cosmological probes and advancing our understanding of dark energy, making use of supernovae data from Rubin, 4MOST, Euclid, and low-redshift transient surveys such as ATLAS.
+Applications are invited for a Postdoctoral Research Assistant position in supernova cosmology and time-domain astrophysics, working with data from Rubin Observatory, 4MOST, Euclid, and low-redshift transient surveys such as ATLAS.

-Projects may span a broad range of topics, including improving supernova modelling and standardization, developing and implementing novel data analysis and statistical methods for Type Ia supernova cosmology, and contributing to data acquisition and spectroscopic follow-up of upcoming large transient surveys (e.g. Rubin/ATLAS) using 4MOST and other spectroscopic facilities.
+Projects may span a broad range of topics, including improving Type Ia supernova modelling and standardization, developing and applying advanced data analysis and statistical methods for supernova cosmology, contributing to data acquisition and spectroscopic follow-up for Rubin using 4MOST and related facilities.

-Successful candidates should hold PhD ( or be close to completion) in a relevant area of astrophysics or physics, and should have experience in Type Ia supernova cosmology (supernova modelling, simulations, data analysis and statistical methods) and/or transient data acquisition.
-Candidates must demonstrate excellent communication skills.
-In addition, they may take advantage of opportunities for tutorial-based teaching and may benefit from a college association.
-Evidence of a capacity to work independently and have sufficient specialist knowledge and technical skills to work within established research programmes are required.
+Successful candidates should hold a PhD (or be close to completion) in a relevant area of astrophysics or physics, and should have experience in Type Ia supernova cosmology (e.g., supernova modelling, simulations, data analysis and statistical methods) and/or transient data acquisition.
+Candidates are expected to possess strong communication skills and the ability to work effectively in collaborative research environments.

 This is a full-time post, fixed term until 30 June 2028.

 Only applications received before midday 12th December 2025 can be considered.
-You will be required to upload a CV (maximum three pages, including a publication list or a NASA ADS link) and a 2-page supporting statement of research interests and experience (via the ‘Apply’ button above).
-The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
+You will be required to upload a CV (maximum three pages, including a publication list or a NASA ADS link) and a 3-page supporting statement outlining your research interests, experience, and how you meet the selection criteria.
 You should arrange for your 2 referees to send your reference to leanne.odonnell@physics.ox.ac.uk before the closing date.

 Contact Person: Recruitment Team